Seattle police chief and mayor at loggerheads over handling of George Floyd protests, autonomous area

 The mayor thanked Best in a post on Twitter.

-Durkan has received national outrage from law enforcement officials as well as President Trump who has repeatedly lambasted her handling of the protester takeover in downtown Seattle and demanded she restore "law and order."
+Durkan has drawn national outrage from law enforcement officials as well as President Trump who has repeatedly lambasted her handling of the protester takeover in downtown Seattle and demanded she restore "law and order."

 In an appearance on CNN, Thursday, Durkan was pressed on how long she anticipates the city remain a police free zone with "CHAZ" supporters at the helm.